 - You don’t need a tablet.
 The students do.
 You don’t teach with a tablet.
 They learn with one.

 - Teachers want it to be simple.
-And they're right.
-If an app or programme is too complex, it will not (and should not) be used.
+And they’re right.
+If an app or program is too complex, it should not be used.

 - Get the kids involved.
 They can tell you what works and what doesn’t.

 - If it really isn’t working, and you’ve tried, dump it and move on.

 - Forget SAMR and TPACK.
 RAT is the way to go.

 - Make training hands-on.
 There is nothing worse than telling teachers that technology has the potential to transform pedagogies and create child-centered journeys – by lecturing at them.